InsertIO/cordovaInsert/README.md

 Open the Insert console in your account and select "Apps".
 Click the "Add New App" button and follow the instructions.

-For each Insert app open the "SDK Integration" sections and grab the following information.<br>
+For each Insert App open the "SDK Integration" section and collect the information mentioned below.
+(See "Collect required variables for plugin installation" section)<br>
-You need to provide those information as plugin variables during the plugin's installation.<br>
+You need to provide the information you've seen in the insert console as plugin variables during the plugin's installation.<br>
-You can ignore all the setup instructions in the SDK Integration document, since this plugin does handle all that for you automatically.
+You can ignore all the setup instructions in the insert console, since this plugin handles everything for you automatically.

 ## Collect required variables for plugin installation